Drones share airspace with other drones and aircraft. Knowing where to fly your drone is an important part of keeping the skies safe.

 If you fly a drone in Canada, you must follow the rules that help keep people and aircraft safe.

-To operate within controlled airspace, drone pilots need an advanced RPA pilot certificate, a drone with the appropriate manufacturer safety declaration, and the air navigation service provider authorization.
+To operate within controlled airspace, drone pilots need at least an advanced pilot certificate, a drone with the appropriate manufacturer safety declaration, and the air navigation service provider authorization.

-Drone pilots must maintain communications with the air traffic control authority while flying.
-For more information on operations in controlled airspace, please visit section 3.4.4 of the RPA chapter of Transport Canada Aeronautical Information Manual (AIM).
+Drone pilots must have a means to contact, and be contacted by, the airspace authority during their operation.
+For more information on operations in controlled airspace, please visit section 3.4.1.4 of the RPA chapter of Transport Canada Aeronautical Information Manual (AIM).

 Airspace controlled by NAV CANADA

-You must request a flight authorization from the appropriate aerodrome authorities, this information can be found in the Canada Flight Supplement (CFS), on the NRC Drone Site Selection Tool.
+You must request a flight authorization from the appropriate military aerodrome authorities, this information can be found in the Canada Flight Supplement (CFS), on the NRC Drone Site Selection Tool, or NAV Drone.

 Areas where drone use is limited or restricted

-Drones are considered aircraft under the Aeronautics Act and Canadian Aviation Regulations and are therefore prohibited to enter the following zones without the proper authorizations:
+Drones are considered aircraft under the Aeronautics Act and Canadian Aviation Regulations and are therefore prohibited for all drones, including drones weighing less than 250 g, to enter the following zones without the proper authorizations:

 - Class F Special Use Restricted Airspace